osg-htc/research-facilitation/docs/accounts-and-projects/projects.md

 * Go to https://www.osgconnect.com and login as the connect user
 * Go to Connect > My Projects in the menu
 * Click on "Groups" on the left and scroll down to the project that was just generated
-* Click on members, and then the "Invite people to this group" link
+* Click on members, and then the "Invite others to join" link
 * Search for user, and then hit the send invitation button

 The "invite" will **automatically add** the user